ahibiv60/Trello-Bot/README.md

 ﻿# Trello Bot

-Trello Bot sends notifications to Discord when cards appear in selected Trello lists.
+Trello Bot monitors selected Trello lists and sends notifications to Discord.

 ## Features
 - Polls Trello lists via API.
 - Sends messages to Discord via webhook.
+- Resolves message author with fallback logic:
+  - first assigned member on the card;
+  - if no members are assigned, card creator.
 - Mentions mapped users for `approved` events.
+- Uses cooldowns to avoid aggressive retries when Trello or Discord is unstable.

 ## Requirements
 - Python 3.13.x (recommended)